Reference Number: ST0517

 You work as an autonomous practitioner, either within a team or on an individual basis.
 Through assessment, intervention, critical reflection and the application of analytical skills, you demonstrate how you collaboratively reach solutions through occupations to the issues people face.
 You will be responsible and accountable for your decisions, and for reflecting on the effectiveness of your actions, with the aim of continually improving the service you provide.
 You demonstrate leadership and management qualities and are responsible for ensuring your own knowledge and skills are current.
 You are required within the professional and regulatory standards to contribute to the development of the profession by supporting student therapists and supervising those in other roles.

-Apprentices will be required to complete a BSc (Hons) in Occupational Therapy approved by the Health and Care Professions Council (HCPC) and accredited by the Royal College of Occupational Therapists (RCOT).
+Apprentices will be required to complete a BSc (Hons) degree in Occupational Therapy or Level 7 qualification approved by the Health and Care Professions Council (HCPC) and accredited by the Royal College of Occupational Therapists (RCOT) where the apprentice already holds a Level 6 degree.
 Apprentices without level 2 English and maths will need to achieve this level prior to completing the end-point assessment (EPA).
 For those with an education, health and care plan or a legacy statement the apprenticeships English and maths minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language.

 Typically 3 A levels or equivalent access qualifications.

 On successful completion of an approved programme, apprentices are eligible to apply to the HCPC for registration as an Occupational Therapist, which is a requirement to practice under the protected title of Occupational Therapist.
 You will also be eligible to apply for Professional Membership of The Royal College of Occupational Therapists.

 You will know and understand: